forestgrape/coronavirus/index.md

 So in natural equilibrium hosts are usually natural hosts too.
 Hosts which are non Natural Hosts occur primarily if the environmental conditions improved for a virus.

+### interspecies transmissions
+As the [movement of virions](#movement-of-virions) is random, virions reach things they get attached to at random.
+If a virus strain frequently reaches animals of some species, there are several cases [for programmers: switch(animal) aka animal match]:
+* the animal reached is a host -> continue life cycle
+* the animal reached is not a host:
+    - it is NEVER infectable -> break
+    - it is infectable.
+This yields an [*interspecies infection*](#interspecies-infection).
+Again two cases:
+        * the virus can not regularly leave the host i.e. it is a cul-de-sac -> break
+        * virions frequently can leave to infect other hosts -> gives rise to a new life cycle: an [*interspecies jump*](#interspecies-jump) has happend.
+Since likely the evolutionary drive changes this gives raise to a new virus strain.

+> <span id='interspecies-infection'> An _interspecies infection_ is when an animal which is not a [natural host](#natural-host) animal becomes infected by a virus strain. </span>

+> <span id='interspecies-jump'> An *interspecies jump* denotes a transmission to a new species and the species becomes a new [natural host](#natural-host) i.e. the new species becomes a habitat of the virus.
+The virus strain will likely evolve to an adapted new strain.</span>

+So an interspecies infection denotes a transmission without spread in the new species.
+If these infections occur frequently the new species becomes a side host but not a natural host.
+Frequent infections allow the virus strain to adapt to the new host.
+The host may become part of a life cycle of a possibly new virus strain which is then an [interspecies jump]

 ### conquering new habitats
 The virus can get attached to a cell type or host the given strain hasn't been endemic.
 Most likely the entity of viruses doensn't manage to adapt to the new target.
 However if a line of viruses manages to adapt to this new target, this becomes a new habitat.
 If the new target is a new species an interspecies transmission has occurred.
 Since in new habitats there often is a different evolutionary drive, the line of viruses can give rise to a new virus strain.

-### interspecies transmissions
-As the [movement of virions](#movement-of-virions) is random, virions reach animals at random.
-Two cases [for programmers: switch(animal) aka animal match]:
-* the animal reached is a host -> continue life cycle
-* the animal reached is not a host.
-Two cases:
-    - it is NOT infectable -> break
-    - it is infectable called [*interspecies infection*](#interspecies-infection).
-Again two cases:
-        * the virus can leave and infect another host called [*interspecies jump*](#interspecies-jump) -> gives rise to a new life cycle
-        * the virus can not leave the host i.e. it is a cul-de-sac -> break

-### interspecies infections
-> <span id='interspecies-infection'> An _interspecies infection_ is when a _non_ [natural host](#natural-host) animal becomes infected by a virus strain. </span>

-So an interspecies infection denotes a transmission without spread in the new species.
-If these infections occur frequently the new species becomes a host but not a natural host.
-Frequent infections allow the virus strain to adapt to the new host.
-The host may become part of a life cycle of a possibly new virus strain which is then an [interspecies jump]

 #### observed interspecies infections
-* all occurrences where [interspecies jumps](#interspecies-jumps) occurred at least one interspecies infection must have occurred.
+* all occurrences where [interspecies jumps](#interspecies-jumps) occurred at least one [interspecies infection](#interspecies-infection) must have occurred.
 But it is likely that many interspecies infections occurred before the jump happened.
 * Infections of Humans:
     There are quite a few reports on that BCoV regularly causes infections in the human intestines.
 Most of them are based on EM images and serological evidence.
 However, since most groups couldn't cultivate the viruses and there's some doubt [citations on the way].
     - The HECV-4408 coronavirus was isolated from a child having diarrhea [Zhang et al](#zhang94)

-### interspecies jumps
+### observed interspecies jumps
-> <span id='interspecies-jump'> An *interspecies jump* denotes a transmission to a new species and becomes host of the same virus strain or an adapted virus strain i.e. the virus becomes endemic to the new species.</span>
 * jumps: The bovine coronaviruses have likely jumped to a whole range of hosts: canine, human, pwild ruminants, porcine [Bidokhti et al](#bidokhti).
 * jumps to humans: MERS, Sars-CoV-1, Sars-CoV-2, OC43 are all well known jumps to humans.